 In the unlikely event that you have any reason to complain or experience any problems with your booking whilst away, you must immediately inform us and the supplier of the service(s) in question.
 Any verbal notification must be put in writing.
 Until we know about a complaint or problem, we cannot begin to resolve it.
 Most problems can be dealt with quickly.
 If you remain dissatisfied, however, you must write to us within 28 days giving your booking reference and full details of your complaint.
 Only the party leader should write to us.
 For all complaints and claims which do not involve death, personal injury or illness, we regret we cannot accept liability if you fail to notify the complaint or claim entirely in accordance with this clause.

 We require the purchase of comprehensive travel insurance as a condition of your booking with us.
-You must purchase travel insurance at the point of the accommodation booking with us so that you have cancellation protection and not just prior to your departure on holiday.
+You must purchase travel insurance at the point of the accommodation booking with us so that you have cancellation protection and not just prior to your arrival at your accommodation.
 It is the responsibility of the party leader to ensure that you have adequate travel insurance.

 It is a condition of booking with us that you and your party obtain suitable wintersports travel insurance, from a reputable provider, which must at least include but not be limited to, the following: